BernalFA/HMC-carboxy-BTZs/README.md

 * `reaction_profile_summary.py` helps retrieving data from a series of calculations in `autodE` (as those obtained from `reactivity.py`).
 All the evaluated folders must be on the current directory.
 It generates a CSV file containing the respective reaction energetics (&Delta;E, &Delta;E‡, &Delta;G, &Delta;G‡).

-* The `notebooks`, as their names indicate, contain some data preparation and analysis.
+* The `notebooks`, as their names indicate, contain some data preparation and analysis to obtain the figures shown in the paper.

-* `inputs` contains a CSV and a SMI files used as input for `reactivity.py` and `redox_potential.py`, respectively.
+* `inputs` contains a CSV and a SMI file used as input for `reactivity.py` and `redox_potential.py`, respectively.

 * `data` contains separate files with calculated and experimental properties for each compound under study.
 It also includes the atom numbers for the nitro-BTZ core for each structure according to the respective Jaguar outputs.

 * `results` contains an Excel file, which presents calculated data combined with the experimentally measured properties for the ease of analysis and visualization.

-* `lib` contains custom Python modules necessary for the use of the above-mentioned scripts.
+* `lib` contains custom Python modules necessary for the use of the above-mentioned scripts and notebooks.

     * `descriptors.py` presents a Python class to preprocess QM descriptors obtained from Jaguar calculations after retrieval with the Schrödinger's `qm_descriptors.py` script.

-    * `redox.py` presents a Python class based on the `Reaction` class of `autodE` to perform automatic energy calculations at DFT level for neutral and radical anion forms of given species, for later redox potential calculation.
+    * `redox.py` presents a Python class based on the `Reaction` class of `autodE` to perform automatic energy calculations at DFT level for neutral and radical anion forms of given species, for subsequent redox potential calculation.

     * `utils.py` is a module containing functions to calculate reaction energetics from `autodE` or `reactivity.py` outputs, and redox potential from `redox_potential.py` outputs.
-Functions to calculate statitical correlations and combine calculated properties with experimental data are also included.
+Functions to calculate statitical correlations, combine calculated properties with experimental data, and process protein-ligand interactions from Schrödinger's SID are also included.

 &nbsp;